szstonelee/gointernal/func.md

 ## Assignment

-Assginment is legal for same signature, but the types do not change
+Assginment is legal for same signature, but the type does not change.

 ```
 f1 = f2